sbabcoc/JUnit-Foundation/README.md

 Get the test class object associated with the specified parent runner.
 * `LifecycleHooks.getAtomicTestOf(Description description)`
 Get the atomic test object for the specified method description.
+* `LifecycleHooks.getAtomicTestOf(Object target)`
+Get the atomic test associated with the specified instance.
+* `LifecycleHooks.getTargetOf(Description description)`
+Get the test class instance for the specified method description.
 * `LifecycleHooks.getCallableOf(Description description)`
 Get the **ReflectiveCallable** object for the specified description.
 > **NOTE**: This method is useful for retrieving [JUnitParams invocation parameters](#publishing-invocation-parameters---junitparams-runner).
 If you need to synthesize a "callable" closure from a JUnit method reference, check out the `getCallableOf` method under [Walking the Object Hierarchy](#walking-the-object-hierarchy).